 The two opposite elements met in the middle of the great gap, the glowing blistering hot sparks of fire flew out of Muspelheim and melted the dense ice at the edge of Niflheim, which resulted in a being coming into existence.

-According to the Völva in the poem Völuspá, the creation and the end of the cosmos has happened for eons, and it will continue to do so.
+According to the Völva in the poem Völuspá, the creation and the end of the cosmos have happened for eons, and it will continue to do so.
 The cosmos will once again collapse into a big void of magically-charged nothingness.